dusmith0/LASSO_methods/README.md

 ## Part 2 - Reimplement in C++

-In this part, you will practice Rcpp and the use of Armadillo library by implementing the LASSO coordinate-descent algorithm from Part 1.
-We will only focus on `fitLASSOstandardized` functions and corresponding helpers as you will see the biggest speed improvement there.
-For simplicity, we will also **avoid doing any compatibility/input checks** in C++.
-In practice, you will often have an R code wrapper with all compatibility checks that then calls the corresponding function in C++.
+In this part, I practiced Rcpp and the use of Armadillo library by implementing the LASSO coordinate-descent algorithm from Part 1.
+I only focus on `fitLASSOstandardized` functions and corresponding helpers in an attempt to speed up the function.

-## Starter code
+## Basic Overview of the functions

 **LassoInC.cpp** contains the starter for C++ code.
 You will have to modify this starter to create the following functions: